fmauffrey/StableDiffusion-UI-for-AMD-with-DirectML/README.md

 # StableDiffusion-UI

-This is a simple UI for stable diffusion using DirectML (https://gist.github.com/averad/256c507baa3dcc9464203dc14610d674) made with tkinter.
+Simple UI for stable diffusion using DirectML (https://gist.github.com/averad/256c507baa3dcc9464203dc14610d674) made with tkinter.
+Two UI are available, for classic text to image generation and for inpainting.
-With this, you don't need to reload the model for each generation, allowing faster and more pleasant sessions.
-Improvements are still needed but it works well.
-This is not dummy proof, it might crash of you use inapropriate values (such as letters for the seed).

-Ugly look for the moment.
-Better to come.

-## Install
+## Use

 After installing Stable diffusion following @averad instructions, simply download the 3 scripts in the same folder.
+Some dependencies are required (see below).

 ## Dependencies
+Install the following dependencies in the same environment you created then execute:
 ```
+# Modern layout for tkinter
 pip install customtkinter
 ```